STM19/Meeting_Summarizer/README.md

 ## How to run

+### How to add pickle file (ML model)
+- got to [drive_link](https://drive.google.com/file/d/1RO6grOqxrBPxxGWhv842ajJlOAnmIJs-/view?usp=share_link) and download zip file
+- unzip it and cut and paste it in the folder where all files are present or in folder where repo is cloned.

 ### How to run extension
 - download zip file and unzip extensions
 - on chrome go to extension/ manage extension, switch on developer mode and click load unpacked